 AOPs are living documents, they can be continuously updated when new information becomes available.
 AOPs covering a wide variety of adverse outcomes have already been developed and you can find them in the open access aopwiki.org.

 Thus, AOPs provide a platform for organizing and consolidating the abundant and fast evolving scientific knowledge on COVID-19 at different biological levels.
 In addition, it permits to leverage knowledge gained from other fields of research, such as toxicology, to describing the viral disease based on a mechanistic understanding.

 Such organization of the knowledge also helps to capture the various modulating factors influencing the clinical outcomes.

-Finally, the development of AOP networks highlights shared KEs.
+Finally, the development of a COVID-19 AOP network highlights shared KEs and spots knowledge gaps.
 This is particularly interesting for COVID-19 as shared KEs may identify central biological mechanisms involved in multiple adverse outcomes.

 Building an AOP network modelling COVID-19 pathogenesis relies on interdisciplinary collaborative effort, synergizing exchange between experts from different fields to translate complex biology into messages understandable across disciplines.

-Currently, more than 60 coming from 40 organisations are part of the CIAO project - JOIN US
+Currently, more than 60 scientists coming from 40 organisations are participating in the CIAO project - JOIN US